henryschoemer/project-aac-game-team-b_bugfix_team6/documentation/docs/testing/unit-testing.md

 This test makes sure that the instructions for scaning the QR code arent tampered with and are still present on the page

 ### `renders all four QR instruction images`
-This test is here to
+This test is here to make sure that the images are rendered correctly.
+These images are important becasue they allow users who may not be able to read gain insight on how ot join a lobby.

 ### `renders the camera section with correct heading`